zostay/dotfiles-go/README.md

 This is my email filtering system.
 I could use procmail like a normal person, but I like being able to automate the filtering of mail in any mailbox, not just the inbox, which allows me to setup personal data retention rules and the like.

+## zostay-secret

+A command-line tool for working with secrets.
+Primary store is in LastPass with a local (currently partial) backup in a local Keepass database.
+It provides a few other tools for working with secrets as well.